felipefelixarias/discretesville/README.md

-Current modes implemented are: UX, load, and research Search algorithms supported are: dynamicA*, SIPPA*, A*, dijkstra, and critical Villes are saved as JSONs in the visualize/villes folder Rows and cols are used to determine size of the grid in UX mode
+Current modes implemented are: UX, load, and research Search algorithms supported are: dynamicA*, SIPPA*, A*, dijkstra, and critical Villes are saved as JSONs in the visualize/villes folder Rows and cols are used to determine size of the grid in UX mode.

+In UX mode, first use left clicks to set static obstacles.
+Once done, use right clicks to define the start and end locations of the robot.
+Then, set dynamic obstacles by starting them with a right click and using left clicks to specify the full path.
+Every right click results in a new dynamic obstacle.